telerik/maui-docs/knowledge-base/display-popup-irrespective-screen.md

 }
 ```

-Note: If you need to interact with the global popup from a view model using MVVM, you can use .NET MAUI's Dependency Injection services.
+>If you need to interact with the global popup from a view model using MVVM, you can use .NET MAUI's Dependency Injection services.
 Refer to the [CustomMauiExamples repository](https://github.com/xamarin/CustomMauiExamples/tree/main/PopupServiceDemo) for a sample implementation.

 That's it!
 You have now created a global popup control in Popup for MAUI that can be displayed on any screen.